 Anything besides the medications and sanitizing aids can be improvised, like tourniquets, splints, slings, and bandages.
 Sticking to the absolute essentials can shrink your medical kit to the size (and weight) of an Altoids tin.

-Especially in a first aid kit, it’s important to keep everything labeled.
+Especially in a hiking first aid kit, it’s important to keep everything labeled.

 Shaving weight off your pack will not only lighten the load on your back but your feet also.
 If you apply this seriously and bring your pack weight down to below 30 pounds, it is worth considering changing your footwear too.